puppetlabs/puppet-docs/source/windows/writing.markdown

 Puppet can execute binaries (exe, com, bat, etc.), and can log the child process output and exit status.

 * If an extension for the `command` is not specified (for example, `ruby` instead of `ruby.exe`), Puppet will use the `PATHEXT` environment variable to resolve the appropriate binary. `PATHEXT` is a Windows-specific variable that lists the valid file extensions for executables.
 * Puppet does not support a shell provider for Windows, so if you want to execute shell built-ins (e.g. `echo`), you must provide a complete `cmd.exe` invocation as the command.
 (For example, `command => 'cmd.exe /c echo "foo"'`.)
+However, a Powershell provider is available as a plugin; [see "Plugin Resource Types" below](#plugin-resource-types).
-* When executing Powershell scripts, you must specify the `remotesigned` execution policy as part of the `powershell.exe` invocation:
+* When executing inline Powershell scripts, you must specify the `remotesigned` execution policy as part of the `powershell.exe` invocation:

 {% highlight ruby %}
     exec { 'test':